 Statement of Planning Policy

-Endorsement of the Statement of Planning Policy (SPP) by responsible public entities (different agencies and bodies responsible for managing land in the area) is now being sought.
+The Statement of Planning Policy (SPP) has been endorsed by all responsible public entities (different agencies and bodies responsible for managing land in the area) within the Macedon Ranges declared area.

 Consultation, submissions and findings

 The Macedon Ranges Draft Localised Planning Statement was available for community consideration and comment for almost 12 weeks from 15 December 2017 to 5 March 2018.
 A consultation findings report was released in August 2018.